CodePushGo/website/src/content/blog/en/api-rate-limiting-for-app-store-compliance.md

 | **Analytics Dashboard** | Real-time monitoring | Measures rate limit performance |
 | **Error Management** | Automatic issue detection | Avoids rate limit violations |

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!"
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!"

 To get started, run: `npx @capgo/cli init`.
 This command sets up the necessary rate limits, ensuring your app complies with Apple and Google store requirements.